Infinite Random Power Towers: Proof of Theorem

-We will apply Theorem \ref{mono} to both cases 3 and 4 of Theorem \ref{main}. \begin{prop2} Let $G:[0,1]\rightarrow[0,1]$ be defined by If $b\le1$ and $a<G(b)$, then $T_n$ converges almost surely.
-Conversely, if $b<e^{-e}$ and $a\ge G(b)$, then $T_n$ diverges by oscillation, with the even an odd subsequences converging to distinct limits. \end{prop2} \begin{proof} Before diving into the proof, we note that for $c\in[0,1]$ function $x\to c^x$ is a non-increasing function from $[0,1]$ to itself, so we can restrict all our attention to this interval as $T_n$ will always be in that interval, and furthermore either $T_n$ converges in the limit, or it diverges by oscillation.
+We will apply Theorem \ref{th:monotonic_compositions} to both cases 3 and 4 of Theorem \ref{th:main}. \begin{theoremcase} Let $B:[0,1]\rightarrow[0,1]$ be defined by If $b\le1$ and $a<B(b)$, then $T_n$ converges almost surely.
+Conversely, if $b<e^{-e}$ and $a\ge B(b)$, then $T_n$ diverges by oscillation, with the even an odd subsequences converging to distinct limits. \end{theoremcase} \begin{proof} We will show that, when $a<B(b)$, the functions $x\rightarrow \et_{i=2kn+1}^{2 k(n+1)}A_i ; x$ satisfy the conditions of Theorem \ref{th:monotonic_compositions} for some $k$.
+When $a\ge B(b)$, we will show that there is almost surely a non-zero lower bound on the difference between $T_{2n}$ and $T_{2n+1}$.

+Before diving into the proof, we note that for $c\in[0,1]$ function $x\to c^x$ is a non-increasing function from $[0,1]$ to itself, so we can restrict all our attention to this interval as $T_n$ will always be in that interval, and furthermore either $T_n$ converges in the limit, or it diverges by oscillation.
 We also have that $T_{2n}$ is a non-increasing sequence, and $T_{2n+1}$ is a non-decreasing sequence, which follows from the fact that composing two exponential maps with base less than 1 forms a non-decreasing function.
+We furthermore observe that $\et_{k=1}^n c_k$ is nondecreasing in its even terms and nonincreasing in its odd terms.

 Now, define the alternating power tower function $\at n(x,y)$ recursively by $\at 0(x,y)=1$ and so called because it makes a power tower that alternates between $x$ and $y$, e.g. These have the monotonicity properties that for each $n$, $\at n (x,y)$ is increasing in $x$ and decreasing in $y$.
 Furthermore, for fixed $x,y$, we have that $\at{2n-1}(x,y)$ is an increasing sequence and $\at{2n}(x,y)$ is a decreasing sequence, so we can also define the functions which obey the relations and furthermore, both are fixed points of the map $t\to x^{y^t}$.
 In fact, $\ate(x,y)$ is the largest such fixed point, and $\ato(x,y)$ is the smallest.
-As we are iterating functions on a closed interval, we care a lot about fixed points, so it will also be useful to define $C(x)$ for $x\in[0,1]$ to be the unique real solution to $C=x^C$. $C(x)$ is monotonically increasing because it is the inverse function of $x^\frac1x$.
+Baker and Rippon \cite{ARTICLE:7} have shown that there exists a function $B(x)$ such that, for $y\le x$, $\ate(x,y)=\ato(x,y)$ if and only if $0<y\le B(x)$.
+Here, we have found its closed form in terms of the Lambert W-function.